-CA and Subscriber Certificates that are Issued under this CPS assert one or more of the IGC Certificate policy OIDs listed in Section 1.2.2.
-Additional OIDs asserting compliance with other Certificate policies may also be included, as defined in the IGC-CPS document and/or IGC Certificate Policies document.
+CA and Subscriber Certificates that are Issued under this CP assert 1 or more of the IGC Certificate policy OIDs listed in Section 1.2.2.
+Additional OIDs asserting compliance with other Certificate policies may also be included, as defined in the CPS and/or CP document.

 CAs must adhere to the Certificate formats described in this CP.